Clean Crunch & Green Mash!

-Of course mixed texture is also good when combining a bunch of ingredients too.
-It will work with everything!
-Beans, legumes, greens, fruit, seeds, and nuts.
+Mixed texture is also good when combining a bunch of ingredients.
 To experiment with texture go wild!
 Cook in various manners.
 Just add some basic flavors like salt and lemon, honey and garlic or create more interest by adding, ginger or and chili.
 Learning to think like a good chef is a great start for making your own dishes from scratch.
-Once you nailed this way of thinking and cooking, you have a great base for all kinds of dishes, and it’s a great way to eat your veggies.
+Once you nailed this way of thinking and cooking, you have a great base for all kinds of dishes.

 CLEAN GREEN CRUNCH & MASH

 Working order: start with cooking lentils and roasting the carrots, The rest is done in a flash!

 The green Mash

 1 medium sized, broccoli in pieces, steamed for 6 minutes, stem removed

 Blend the chickpeas with the steamed broccoli with olive oil and salt until smooth.
 Cover and keep warm in the oven on low heat until serving.

 500 gr de puy or beluga lentils, cooked according to instructions

 ½ red cabbage head, cleaned and stem removed, finely shredded